Jade-Geyer/TaskBasedMachines/README.md

 # TaskBasedMachines
-This repo task based machine learning systems and neural networks.
+This repo contains several task based machine learning systems and neural networks.
 It is intented to work as jumpstarts to functionality with the included systems.
 Each generates quasi-random data, builds it's model, and trains it.